orangejuice/blog/data/activity/movie-难以忽视的真相-2006/record.en.md

 date: 2020-11-07 23:34:19+08:00
 douban:
   rating: 8.6
-  subtitle: 2006 / USA / Documentary / Davis Guggenheim / Al Gore
+  subtitle: 2005 / USA / Documentary / Davis Guggenheim / Al Gore
 ---

-A must-see documentary of the 21st century because it discusses an extremely serious issue.
-It's not a boring film and is very convincing.
-It's not easy to accomplish something in this era.
-We need facts, confidence, courage to face the public, as well as outstanding performance skills.
-The main character is also an interesting person.
+A must-watch documentary of the 21st century due to the severity of the issue it addresses.
+The film is far from dull and is quite persuasive.
+In this era, it is not easy to perform, as one needs facts, confidence, the courage to face the public, and exceptional performance skills.
+The protagonist is also a very interesting person.